ntustison/Histograms/Text/stitched.md

 the image (i.e., spatial) domain and not in a transformed space where key information has been discarded.

+As we mentioned previously, although susceptible to varyious levels of bias and lack of precision, these algorithms are decent for what they've been used for---global measurements, no more granular than spirometry, for doing research (while providing pretty visuals for publications.)
+However, if you want to do more sophisticated studies involving, for example, the spatial manifestation and/or growth of disease aided by advanced statistical techniques (such as similarity-driven multivariate linear reconstruction, then one should move beyond these shitty algorithms

+In addition to the fundamental issues of precision and bias, we also point out that generally good modelling practice is to incorporate as much prior information as possible.
+Histogram-only algorithms throw out a significant portion of that prior information.
+This is a key consequence of the "No Free Lunch Theorem" [@Wolpert:1997aa]

+Instead of investing time in propping up shitty algorithms, we should be donig things like looking at tailored network architectures/features and data augmentation strategies.

+So, in summary:

+* In addition to completely discarding spatial information, linear binning is based on overly simplistic assumptions, especially given common MR artefacts.
+  The additional requirement of a reference distribution, with its questionable assumption of Gaussianity, is also a potential source of output variance.

+* Hierarchical k-means also ignores spatial information and, although it does use a principled optimization criterion, this criterion is not adequately tailored for hyperpolarized gas imaging and relatively more susceptible to various levels of noise than competing approaches.

+* The GMM-MRF approach does employ spatial considerations in the form of Markov random fields but these are highly simplistic prior modeling of local voxel neighborhoods which do not capture the complexity of ventilation defects/heterogeneity appearance in the images.
+Although the simplistic assumptions provide some robustness to noise, the highly variable histogram structure in the presence of MR nonlinearities causes significant variance in the resulting GMM fitting.
 \newpage

 # References {-}